rastersoft/autovala/wiki/autovala.1.md

 Autovala uses simple rules, like: "png files go to usr/share/pixmaps", and so on.
 It even takes into account things like the size and type of picture.
 For a detailed explanation of the rules followed by Autovala, check the [rules page](autovala-rules.7).

+It also includes several Gtk widgets that simplifies writing plugins for text editors.
+Currently plugins for GEdit 3.x and another for Scratch Text Editor 2.x are included.

 # USING AUTOVALA

 Autovala is designed as several Vala classes, so it can be embedded easily in other projects.